Shadeira/TODO-List-Tutorial/README.md

  });
 ```

-In this code we attach an `.addEventListener()` method to our "Edit" button (editBtn).
+In this code, we attach an `.addEventListener()` method to our "Edit" button (editBtn).
 It responds to a click on the "Edit" button by executing the enclosed function.

 - We are using the prompt function to display a dialog box asking the user to input a new task.
 The default value in the prompt is set to the current content of “taskSpan”.
 - Then our if condition checks if the user has provided a new input.